pyOpenSci/pyopensci.github.io/_pages/about.md

 ## Get in Touch
 If you have any questions or would like get involved in building pyOpenSci, we'd love to hear from you.
-You can email us at [earthlab@colorado.edu](mailto:earthlab@colorado.edu), or create an issue in our [Governance repo](https://github.com/pyOpenSci/governance).
+You can email us at [earth.lab@colorado.edu](mailto:earth.lab@colorado.edu), or create an issue in our [Governance repo](https://github.com/pyOpenSci/governance).